cespare/gost/README.md

 ### OS stats

-One nice feature of gost is that, if you're running on a Linux system, it can automatically send back some info about the host.
-See [the configuration file](conf.toml) for how to set this up.
+One nice feature of gost is that, if you're running on a Linux system, it can automatically send back statistics about the host, including memory, CPU, network, and disk information.
+See [the example configuration file](conf.toml) for how to set this up, and detailed information on what counters are sent.

-* Load averages for 1, 5, and 15 minutes; either as-is or divided by the number of CPUs for convenience
-* Disk usage for any given filesystem path

 ### Script stats